HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 **WIP**

-# Uploading DualpantoFramework
+# Optional: Re-Uploading the DualpantoFramework to the Dualpanto
-Sometimes you want to upload dualpanto famework again when...
+Sometimes you want to upload dualpanto framework again when...

 1. you update dualpanto framework (e.g. you tune PID)
 2. you plug dualpanto device into different PC